Swarm-IITKgp/2d-image-stitching/README.md

 # ImageStitching
 Implementation of image stitching in opencv for Swarm robotics.
+2 test cases have been included.

 ## Dependencies
 opencv 2.4.8